ionic-team/ionic-docs/docs/vue/your-first-app/2-taking-photos.md

 Our `usePhotoGallery` function exposes a method called takePhoto, which in turn calls the Capacitor Camera API's `getPhoto` method.

 Notice the magic here: there's no platform-specific code (web, iOS, or Android)!
-The Capacitor Camera plugin abstracts that away for us, leaving just one method call - `getPhoto()` - that will open up the device's camera and allow us to take photos.
+The Capacitor Camera plugin abstracts that away for us, leaving only the one method call - `getPhoto()` - that will open up the device's camera and allow us to take photos.

 The last step we need to take is to use the new function from the Tab2 page.
 Go back to `Tab2Page.vue` and import it: